Understanding Calories: Balancing Intake and Expenditure

 Foods with a high caloric density, such as processed snacks and sugary drinks, contain more calories per gram than nutrient-rich foods like fruits and vegetables.

 Eating these types of food can lead to weight gain over time due to their higher calorie content.
-On the other hand, low-calorie foods are those that have fewer calories per gram; for example, 100g of broccoli contains only 34 kcal compared to 100g of potato chips which has 536 kcal.
+On the other hand, low-calorie foods are those that have fewer calories per gram; for example, 100g of broccoli contains only 34 kcal compared to 100g of potato chips or crisps which has 536 kcal.

 In addition, some foods may appear healthy but actually be quite calorically dense; for instance, one tablespoon (15ml) of olive oil contains 119 kcal while a cup (240ml) of skimmed milk has 83 kcal.